SpeakUP Academy

 What does the suffix -spirited mean in English?

-The suffix -spirited having a spirit or energy of a specified kind; describing the vitality, moral disposition, or social orientation of a person In Spanish it usually maps to de espíritu / de ánimo.
+The suffix -spirited describes someone's energy or attitude: high-spirited (lively, energetic) and free-spirited (unconventional, independent).
+In Spanish it usually maps to de espíritu / de ánimo.

 Can you give an example of a word with -spirited?